cbernaci/eeg_project/README.md

 # 🧠 About eeg_project

-This project implements a modular real-time electroencephalogram (EEG) signal acquisition and processing system in C, designed to communicate with a microcontroller (e.g., Arduino) serially and perform signal processing and visualization on a MacBook.
-The goal is to understand neurofeedback systems by building my own.
-This requires first an EEG system, and second a feedback system to augment visual data based on brain frequencies.
-The goal is to teach the brain to balance itself in the time and frequency domains to potentially eliminate unwanted cognitive, emotional, and neurophysical symptoms.
+This project implements a real-time electroencephalogram (EEG) signal acquisition and processing system in C.  The goal of this project is to gain some understanding of the time and frequency domains of the brain at the network level.

-This phase of the project is just the EEG.
-The input to this system is a serial stream of digital voltage readings from the brain acquired by way of electrodes placed on different points of the scalp, and the output is real-time waveform data that has been processed with FFT's to extract frequency and time domain information.
+The input to this system is a serial stream of digital voltage readings from the brain acquired by way of electrodes placed on different points of the scalp.
+The output is real-time waveform data that has been processed with FFT's to extract frequency and time domain information.
-This output can then be fed to an audio-visual system that is continuously alters the sound and video to alert the human audio-visual system of perceived deviations from normal behavior.
-The videos will be open-source
-and changing their display will require help from other experts, and is saved for another project.

 This EEG project contains code for:
-- reading, amplification, filtering, and digitization of voltages from scalp using electrodes, breadboard, and microcontroller (firmware)
+- microcontroller firmware (Arduino/C++)
    - voltage readings are obtained using electrodes on scalp
-   - amplification and filtering of voltages is performed in analog domain on breadboard using op-amps and basic circuit components
+   - amplification and filtering is performed in analog domain using op-amps and basic circuit components
    - analog voltage signals are fed to a microcontroller's ADC and digitized (preliminarily using Arduino Uno)
    - digital voltage reading passed through USB port to Macbook
-- serial reading of digital data from microcontroller to Macbook M3 - uses a multi-threaded ring buffer data structure
+- serial reading of digital data (C)
+   - serial port of Macbook M3 using a multi-threaded ring buffer data structure
-- digital signal processing of signals on Macbook M3
+- digital signal processing of signals on Macbook M3 (C, Apple Accelerate vDSP)
+   - preprocessing (including filtering and noise removal)
+   - feature extraction by computing FFT and power spectral density for better visualization
-- plotting and visualization of signals in Metal and ImGui based GUI
+- GUI for plotting and visualization of signals (C, Apple Metal, ImGui)
+   - separate visualization thread using GPU acceleration

 This project is designed to run on a Macbook M3 Pro and so I am using Apple Developer tools to get the most out of the M3 Pro chip.

----

 ## 📦 Project Structure
 ```